kytoaa/Mossy/README.md

 }
 ```

-<b>No Assignment Operators</b> - NesDev doesn't have assignment operators like `+=` or `-=`, this is because theyre unnecessary and are just syntactic sugar.
+<b>No Assignment Operators</b> - Mossy doesn't have assignment operators like `+=` or `-=`, this is because theyre unnecessary and are just syntactic sugar.

-<b>No Multiplication</b> - NesDev doesn't have multiplication or division, this is because the NES doesn't have multiplication or division, and it would either result in large amounts of bloat, or just compile to a function call.
+<b>No Multiplication</b> - Mossy doesn't have multiplication or division, this is because the NES doesn't have multiplication or division, and it would either result in large amounts of bloat, or just compile to a function call.
 Therefore we let <b>you</b>, the programmer implement it yourself.
 Here is a basic multiplication function you could use
 ```
 func int Multiply(int x; int y;) {